-14. Interfacing compiled code (**)#
+14. Interfacing compiled code (**)

 This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
 Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
 Any bug/typo reports/fixes are appreciated.
-Make sure to check out Minimalist Data Wrangling with Python [27] too.
+Make sure to check out Minimalist Data Wrangling with Python [27], too.

-R is also a competent tool for developing quick and dirty prototypes of standalone, general-purpose algorithms, especially if they are of numerical nature.
+R is an effective glue language.
+It is suitable for composing whole data wrangling pipelines: from data import through processing, analysis, and visualisation to export.
+It makes using and connecting larger building blocks very convenient.
+R is also a competent tool for developing usable implementations of standalone, general-purpose algorithms, especially if they are of numerical nature.
 Nevertheless, for performance reasons, we may consider rewriting computing-intensive tasks in C or C++[1].
 Such a move can be beneficial if we need a method that:

 • has higher memory or time complexity when programmed using vectorised R functions than its straightforward implementation,